ecbambrick/archiveViewer/README.md

 Building
 --------------------------------------------------------------------------------
-Requires qmake to build (http://qt-project.org/)
+Requires Qt 5.2 to build

-1. run qmake in the directory
-2. run make

-Alternatively, import the .pro file into Qt Creator.
+Documentation for building with qmake can be found [here](http://qt-project.org/doc/qt-5/qmake-manual.html).
+Alternatively, import the .pro file with Qt Creator.

 Reading from Archives
 --------------------------------------------------------------------------------